Newcastle RLFC: History

 There had been several rugby league teams based on Tyneside since the great rugby schism that resulted in the formation of rugby league.
 Wallsend RFC were an early non-league club and South Shields tried their luck, with the semi-professionals in the second division of the Rugby League in 1902-03 and 1903-04, neither club with any great success.

 Newcastle Rugby League FC joined the Rugby League for the 1936–37 season.
 The Pathe news cameras were out when Newcastle Rugby League FC opened their home programme with a great fanfare.
 The match was attended by many dignitaries including the Lord Mayor of Newcastle, This first match, played against Huddersfield on 7th Sept 1936, resulted in a 12-33 loss.

 In their first season, 1936–37 Newcastle finished a lowly 29th out of 30 clubs, with only Featherstone Rovers below them.

 In their second and last season, 1937–38 they again finished second bottom, 28th out of 29 clubs, this time with Bramley below them.

 Newcastle Rugby Club left the league at the end of season 1937–38.

 Notable players

-Notable players for Newcastle included; James Cumberbatch, Norman Foster, and Emlyn Jenkins.
+Notable players for Newcastle included; Tom Askin, James Cumberbatch, Norman Foster, and Emlyn Jenkins.